On the Sample Complexity of Learning for Blind Inverse Problems: Introduction

-Note that LMMSE estimators can equivalently be characterized as solutions of variational problems of the form \eqref{eq:energy_min_variational}, where the data-fidelity term $D$ corresponds to the mean squared error and the regularization term $J$ is of Tikhonov type; see \cite{Kay1998,alberti2021learning} for the finite- and infinite-dimensional settings, respectively.
-In particular, the regularization takes the form $ J(\xv) = \lambda \|\Mv \xv\|^2, $ for an optimal parameter $\lambda \in \R^+_*$ and a suitable linear operator $\Mv : X \to X$.
-From this perspective, constructing or learning an LMMSE estimator amounts to identifying an optimal Tikhonov regularization for the inverse problem under consideration.
-In \cite{alberti2021learning} and \cite{chirinos2024learning} this problem has been studied in the non-blind setting using datasets of signal–observation pairs and empirical risk minimization to compute optimal operators $\Mv$ and $\lambda$, respectively.
-Furthermore, the recent work~\cite{banert2025noise} provides an in-depth analysis of the cases where the noise covariance is unknown, and the performance gap that appears due to this lack of information.
+Interestingly, LMMSE estimators can be characterized as solutions of quadratic problems with a data-fidelity term $D$ corresponding to the mean squared error and the regularization term $J$ being a Tikhonov type; see \cite{Kay1998,alberti2021learning} for the finite- and infinite-dimensional settings, respectively.
+In particular, the corresponding regularization takes the form $ J(\xv) = \|\Mv (\xv-\xv_0)\|^2, $ with a suitable linear operator $\Mv : X \to Z$ and vector $\xv_0 \in X$.
+From this perspective, constructing or learning an LMMSE estimator amounts to identifying an optimal Tikhonov regularization operator $\Mv$ for the inverse problem under consideration.
+In \cite{alberti2021learning} and \cite{chirinos2024learning} this problem has been studied in the non-blind setting using datasets of signal–observation pairs and empirical risk minimization to compute optimal operators $\Mv$.
+Furthermore, the recent work~\cite{banert2025noise} provides an in-depth analysis of the cases where the noise covariance is unknown, and the performance gap that appears due to this lack of information in the solutions of the corresponding Tikhonov-like problems.

-Although a substantial body of work exists for the non-blind case, the extension of these results to the blind setting, including the computation of LMMSE estimators, has not yet been systematically addressed.
+Although a substantial body of work exists for the non-blind case, the extension of these results to the blind setting, including the computation of LMMSE estimators, has not yet been systematically addressed as the community has focused on MAP-type approaches or on highly non-linear learning based methods, bypassing the study of linear estimators for this setting.